 phone (250) 382-2721 -- fax (250) 382-2921

-Patrice is a member of the Board of Directors of the Camosun College Foundation and has served on the executive of the Wills, Estates and Trusts section of the BC Canadian Bar Association.
-She has presented at Provincial professional development conferences for her colleagues, sharing her depth of knowledge with respect to wills variation claims and other matters involving estate litigation.
+Patrice is a former member of the Board of Directors of the Camosun College Foundation and has served on the executive of the Canadian Bar Association (BC Branch) Wills, Estates and Trusts Section.
+She has presented at provincial professional development conferences, sharing her experience in wills variation claims and estate litigation.

 Zaleschuk Estate (Re), 2023 BCSC 523